 Joseph Jenkins Roberts was the first (1848-1856) and seventh (1872-1876) president of Liberia.
-Roberts was born free in Norfolk, Virginia, to a mixed-race family; his father was of Welsh origin and his mother, Amelia, was described as a mulatto.
+Roberts was born free in Norfolk, Virginia in 1809, to a mixed-race family; his father was of Welsh origin and his mother, Amelia, was described as a mulatto.
 His mother married a free black man named James Roberts who gave her children his surname.

 In 1829 at the age of twenty, Roberts immigrated to Liberia with his mother and younger brothers, initially became a merchant, and later served as an aide to the white governor of the colony, Thomas H. Buchanan, a member of the American Colonization Society.
 After Buchanan’s death in 1842, Roberts was appointed the first black governor of the colony of Liberia.

 In 1828 Roberts married an eighteen-year-old woman named Sarah in Virginia.
 The couple had had an infant child, but both wife and child died in their first year in Liberia.
 Roberts married a second time to Jane Rose Waring, the daughter of Colston Waring and Harriet Graves who were also immigrants to Liberia.
 The couple had no children.

 Roberts led the African American colonists in seeking treaties with the indigenous people to establish peace and stability in the colony and recognition from foreign powers.
 On July 26, 1847, he declared Liberia independent.
 He won the first presidential election on October 5, 1847, and was sworn into office as Liberia’s first president on January 3, 1848.